eluzhnica/lang2code/README.md

 This will evaluate the model on the weights of the 2nd epoch (that model should exist in `data/processed/`).
 Tweak start and end if needed to evaluate on more epochs, or other ones.

+Predictions that the model outputs will be saved in `data/processed/preds`.

 ## Dataset